FabioMiguel2000/iNeedHelp/README.md

 | US34 | Edit Content | medium | As a Moderator I want to be able to edit anyone's questions/responses to fix typos or make them clearer
 | US35 | Lock Question | low | As a Moderator I want to be able to lock the discution of any question, preventing edition from regular users
 <p align = "center">
-Table.5 - Moderator user stories
+Table 2.5 - Moderator user stories
 </p>

 ### { Question, Answer, Comment } Author